keycloak_client

 Configuration

-Everything is configured through ClientConfig.
+Everything is configured through ClientConfig and optional per-platform config objects.

 final client = KeycloakClient(

-config: ClientConfig(
+clientConfig: ClientConfig(

 baseUrl: 'https://auth.example.com',